 During the 2019 legislative session, the ACPG advised the Governor's Office to revise the DHHS Problem Gambling Program funding structure to be uncoupled from the number of licensed slot machines, replaced with a percentage allocation of the of gaming fees imposed by NRS 463.370, and based on a needs assessment conducted in 2018, increase the DHHS problem gambling services annual budget to \$5.68 million.
 Although the proposed changes were largely supported by the gaming industry and other problem gambling service proponents, the extent of the increase was tempered back by the legislature from a requested \$3.4 million annual increase to an annual increase of \$631,000 over the previous biennium budget.
 Furthermore, the legislatively-approved \$2 million annual problem gambling program appropriation for FY2020 and FY2021 were drawn directly from general funds rather than the proposed percentage draw from existing gaming fees.
 Amidst a state budget crisis caused by the pandemic, the 2020 legislature enacted budget reductions across state agency departments that ultimately lead to a 42% reduction to the FY2021 Problem Gambling Services budget (from \$2,000,000 to \$1,167,087).
 Reaction against this reduction came from gaming industry groups, the academic community, public health advocates, and general citizenry resulting in the funds being restored to their 2020 levels for FY2022 and FY2023 with a small increase.
-For FY2024 and FY2025 although based on the Governor's recommended budget, increased program funding to \$2,200,000 annually and this recommendation was legislatively adopted during the 2023 legislative session.
+At the time of this Plan's writing, the 2023 Legislature was in session and no final legislative approved program budget was available for FY2024 and FY2025 although based on the Governor's recommended budget, the anticipated program funding for FY2024 and FY2025 was anticipated to be at \$2,200,000 annually.

 The ACPG has argued that problem gambling service funding needs to reflect Nevada's stature in the gaming industry as a leader, innovator, and major contributor to the state's economic health.
 However, current state investment in problem gambling services falls well behind several other states with a much smaller gaming industry.
-According to a national survey conducted in 2021, Nevada ranked 18th out of the 50 U.S. states in terms of per-capita public funds invested in problem gambling services.7 The ACPG further argues that the current level of funding is insufficient to meet Nevada's needs and plans to seek legislative support during the 2025 legislative session to increase the DHHS problem gambling services budget during the second two years of this strategic plan (FY2026 and FY2027).
+According to a recent study, Nevada ranked 18th out of the 50 U.S. states in terms of per-capita public funds invested in problem gambling services.
+The ACPG further argues that this level of funding is insufficient to meet Nevada's needs and plans to seek legislative support during the 2026 legislative session to increase the DHHS problem gambling services budget during the second two years of this strategic plan (FY2026 and FY2027).